napari/napari.github.io/fundamentals/labels.md

 The default mode of the labels layer is to support panning and zooming, as in the image layer.
 This mode is represent by the magnifying glass in the layers control panel, and while it is selected editing the layer is not possible.
 Continue reading to learn how to use some of the editing modes.
 You can always return to pan and zoom mode by pressing the `Z` key when the labels layer is selected.

-## changing labels colors
+## shuffling label colors

 The color that each integer gets assigned is random, aside from 0 which always gets assigned to be transparent.
 The colormap we use is designed such that nearby integers get assigned very different colors.
 The exact colors that get assigned as determined by a [random seed](https://docs.scipy.org/doc/numpy-1.15.1/reference/generated/numpy.random.seed.html) and changing that seed will shuffle the colors that each label gets assigned.
 Changing the seed can be done by clicking on the `shuffle colors` button in the layers control panel.
+Shuffling colors can be useful as some colors may be hard to distinguish from the background or nearby objects.

 ## selecting a label

 A particular label can be selected either using the label combobox inside the layers control panel and typing in the value of the desired label or using the plus / minus buttons, or by selecting the color picker tool and then clicking on a pixel with the desired label in the image.
 When a label is selected you will see its integer inside the label combobox and the color or the label shown in the thumbnail next to the label combobox.
 If the 0 label is selected then a checkerboard pattern is shown in the thumbnail to represent the transparent color.

 You can quickly select the color picker by pressing the `L` key when the labels layer is selected.